kimberlyledger/GOApcod_2021_metabarcoding/GOApcod_mifish_analysis_of_decontamined_reads.md

 asv analysis of GOA pcod 2021 samples using MiFish
 ================
 Kimberly Ledger
-2023-05-29
+2023-07-05

-analysis of mifish sequences from May 9 2023 and May 12 2023 sequencing
+- analysis of mifish sequences from May 9 2023 and May 12 2023
-runs
+  sequencing runs
-samples are from the GOA pcod survey in 2021
+- samples are from the GOA pcod survey in 2021

-this script uses decontaminated read counts.
+- this script uses decontaminated read counts from my June 30 2023 run of “ASV_decontamination_GOApcod_NEW.Rmd”

 load libraries